A reader writes in:

 For our wedding, we handled our own food preparation and catering with a lot of help from my wife’s family.
 This drastically reduced the food costs for the ceremony.

 If this isn’t your forte, look around your community for a family-owned restaurant and ask the owners directly to cater your wedding.
 Family-owned restaurants are always the first place to check – they will almost always go the extra mile to make your wedding special and are generally more understanding of your particular budget needs.

 5. Go minimal with the flowers.

-Instead of having huge piles of flowers everywhere (something that will only really last for an afternoon), instead simply go with a single rose for each bridesmaid and a very small bouquet for the bride.
-If you know someone with a rose bush, you can actually easily make your own bouquets the day before the ceremony by cutting the roses yourself and trimming away the thorns.
+Instead of spending boatloads of money on flowers that will die shortly after the reception, keep it simple but elegant — for instance, a single rose for each bridesmaid and a very small bouquet for the bride.
+If you know someone with a rose bush, you can actually make your own bouquets the day before the ceremony by cutting the roses yourself and trimming away the thorns.

 7. Make your own invitations.